You are here

 —Carol Wilson, Professional Writing and History major '10, and one of ten students nationally to be awarded a Gilder Lehrman History Fellowship

-- Students build a strong English foundation through a core curriculum of literature, language, critical thinking, rhetoric and writing.
+- Students build a strong English foundation through a core curriculum of critical thinking, rhetoric, language, and writing.

-- Opportunity to develop original work appropriate for publication in the Senior Seminar Capstone
+- Opportunity to develop original work appropriate for publication in the Capstone sequence

-- Training in desktop publishing software, including Adobe Photoshop and InDesign
+- Training indesktop publishing software, including Adobe Photoshop, InDesign, and Final Cut Pro

 - Participation in Sigma Tau Delta, an award-winning national,honor society that sponsors professional and social activities

 - Exposure to cultural events and speakers through enrichment programs